nixta/coreimage-tiled-layer-ios/README.md

-generic-tiled-layer-ios
+tiled-layer-generic-ios
 =======================

-A generic ArcGIS Runtime for iOS layer that applies Core Image effects to tiles
+A generic ArcGIS Runtime for iOS layer that applies Core Image effects to tiles.